Chapter 22:

 “We lost.
 The Demon Lord… He was too strong.
 His forces overwhelmed us.
 Aura… she couldn’t defeat him.”

-Rein took a step back, disbelief twisting his face.
+Rein took a step back.

 “No. No—That’s a lie!
 How could she lose?!
 She’s—she’s the strongest!
 You saw her!
 You saw us train!
 This has to be a mistake—”